rsdoiel/antenna/archives/2024/journalism_2024.42.md

 date: 2024-10-16, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Oct.
+17 at 1:12 p.m.</em>
-When UCLA Ceramics Club president Jade Wong opened the club&#8217;s ASUCLA storage locker Sept.
+When UCLA Ceramics Club president Jade Wong opened the club’s ASUCLA storage locker Sept.
 30, she found it empty.
-The missing materials and equipment &#8211; all purchased with student funds &#8211; included handmade art pieces, how-to guides for workshops and glazing supplies.

 <br>